reyn.yaml

 Field Enforcement

-read_deny_paths Not enforced — Landlock is allowlist-only and cannot carve a subpath out of an allowed parent.
-The network gate is the primary exfiltration control.
+deny_read_paths Not enforced — Landlock is allowlist-only and cannot carve a subpath out of an allowed parent.
+The network gate (see the network row) is the compensating exfiltration control, and — since #3030 — applies regardless of subprocess.
+Do not rely on this platform to contain a process that can read a secret; network denial only stops it leaving.

 timeout_seconds Enforced